-As has been previously articulated in other sections.
 Network Rail has committed to closing the level crossing.
 In the absence of an underpass being built to replace the level crossing, the only available crossing point would be a road bridge approximately 200m to the east, and the existing footbridge.
 This route by passes much of the town centre and at a gradient of 1:18 is steeper than the 1: 20 maximum necessary to enable disabled access.

-However, the existing footbridge is coming to the end of its useful life and has seen a series of repairs (see Appendix T).
-It was installed with the purpose of being used in conjunction with the level crossing, meaning it does not have the capacity to accommodate the footfall that would use it if the level crossing was closed and it became the sole crossing point.
+However, the existing footbridge is coming to the end of its useful life and has seen a series of repairs (see Appendix H).
+It was installed with the purpose of being used in conjunction with the level crossing, meaning it does not have the capacity to accommodate the footfall that would use it if the level crossing was closed.
+Its specifications do not meet the requirements of the DfT Design Manual for Roads and Bridges for use as the only pedestrian route.

-The Design Manual for Roads and Bridges (Section B, Part 8)20 recommends that the width of a pedestrian footbridge should be an absolute minimum of 2 metres for pedestrians only and 4.7 metres to include cyclists.
-The current footbridge does not achieve this specification.
+The Design Manual for Roads and Bridges (Section B, Part 8) states that the width of a pedestrian footbridge recommends an absolute minimum width of 2 metres for pedestrians only and 4.7 metres to include cyclists.

 Furthermore, upgrading the existing footbridge would not allow for disability access across the rail line, meaning it would discriminate against people with disability and mobility difficulties.
-The road bridge to the east of the level crossing, that provides the only alternative crossing point, has an incline of 1:18, greater than the recommended maximum gradient of 1:20 for ramp access without flat rest areas.21
+The road bridge to the east of the level crossing, that provides the only alternative crossing point, has an incline of 1:18, greater than the recommended maximum gradient of 1:20 for ramp access without flat rest areas.